-- Continue to support local Fire Science programs to coordinate with school curriculum - 2. - 2.
-Continue participation in NW Fire Diversity Council - 3.
-Continue support and staffing in local fire camps that target women and other diverse backgrounds for fire service recruitment - 3.
-Expand attendance at career fairs, college campuses, trade schools and high schools
+- 1. Continue to support local Fire Science programs to coordinate with school curriculum. - 2.
+Continue support and staffing in local fire camps that target women and other diverse backgrounds for fire service recruitment.

+3. Expand attendance at career fairs, college campuses, trade schools and high schools.

-Objective 4-3: Maintain a healthy environment as it relates to work load and enhance development opportunities
+Objective 4-3: Maintain a healthy environment as it relates to work load and enhance development opportunities Timeline: